majjihari/0-initramfs/crossbuild/README.md

 - hacked core0 (disabled kvm)
 - early initramfs.sh support for cross-compilation

-> More will comme pretty soon
+> More will come pretty soon